 You have made a very important decision to come to Serenity Lane.
-In order to enable you to come prepared and know what to expect, Serenity Lane has compiled the following information to help you plan for your stay.
+In order to enable you to come prepared and know what to expect, Serenity Lane has compiled the following NEW PATIENT INFO to help you plan for your stay.

 Patient Rights and Confidentiality